Arun Basuljevic

-Arun Basuljevic (born December 17, 1995) is an American professional soccer player who plays for Monterey Bay FC in the USL Championship.
+Arun Basuljevic (born December 17, 1995) is an American professional soccer player.

 Career

 College & Youth

 Basuljevic played three years of college soccer at Georgetown University between 2014 and 2016.

 Basuljevic appeared for USL PDL side New York Red Bulls U-23.

 While at Georgetown, Basuljevic was named Soccer America's Freshman of the Year and the Big East Freshman of the Year.
 Basuljevic was a participant in U-14, U-15 and U-20 National Team Camps.

 New York Red Bulls

 On January 24, 2017, Basuljevic signed a Homegrown Contract with New York Red Bulls.
 He made his professional debut with New York Red Bulls II on March 25, 2017, starting in a 3–3 draw with Pittsburgh Riverhounds.
 He had his first professional assist in the March 25, 2017 game.
 On August 5, 2017, Basuljevic scored his first goal as a professional, opening the scoring for Red Bulls II in a 2–1 victory over Rochester Rhinos.
 In October 2017, Basuljevic scored his second goal of the season for New York in a 6–5 victory over Orlando City B.